Everybody and their brother has a theory about what’s to come in Yellowstone.

 Jacob (Harrison Ford) is the brother of James Dutton, who becomes the leader of the family once James passes away.
 He and his wife, Cara Dutton, work to run the ranch with their nephews, John and Spencer, and John’s son Jack.

 Cara (Helen Mirren) is the wife of Jacob Dutton.
 A hard-nosed Irish immigrant, she becomes the matriarch of the Dutton family in 1923, following the passing of Margaret and James.

 Spencer (Brandon Sklenar) is the second son of James and Margaret Dutton.
 Born after the Duttons settled in Montana (and the death of his sister, Elsa), Spencer is a WWI vet who spends time hunting in Africa before returning back to Montana to work the ranch.
 It’s possible that Spencer could be the link between the modern day Dutton family.

 Emma (Marley Shelton) is the wife of John Dutton Sr. and the mother of Jack Dutton.

 Jack (Darren Mann) works on the Dutton Ranch alongside his father, John Dutton Sr. and great-uncle, Jacob Dutton.
 He is engaged to Elizabeth Strafford, the daughter of another notable rancher.

-With the hints that Elizabeth may already be pregnant, my suspicion is that Jack may be the father of John Dutton II since the “II” title is generally used when the child is named after another relative, not the father.
+Jack may be the father of John Dutton II since the “II” title is generally used when the child is named after another relative, not the father.